-Benefits of Core Modernization
+Benefits of Core Modernisation

-Most core modernization projects are going to be cost-justified using one of the three “top drivers,” or benefits, mentioned earlier: risk mitigation, revenue generation or cost savings.
+Most core modernisation projects are going to be cost-justified using one of the three “top drivers,” or benefits, mentioned earlier: risk mitigation, revenue generation or cost savings.
 To those three, however, we would add a fourth: customer experience.
 This section explores each of these benefits in more depth, drawing on the experience of some prominent FSI examples.

 Customer experience is increasingly critical in today’s digital world, and while the core systems are rarely the direct user interface to consumers, they do supply essential services to the customer-facing platforms.
 Too often, the interfaces to the core systems are difficult to use or not fit for the purpose, so they can impede a bank’s ability to create the seamless experience that consumers have come to expect or to respond to market opportunities quickly.
-Capital One has made improving the customer experience — from natural language search to mobile apps to rapid account onboarding — the primary focus of its core modernization and cloud migration initiatives.
+Capital One has made improving the customer experience — from natural language search to mobile apps to rapid account onboarding — the primary focus of its core modernisation and cloud migration initiatives.
 Customers can open and close an unlimited number of accounts, according to their individual needs, using the bank’s Capital One 360 online account management feature.

-In many cases, banks have wrapped the core systems with a services layer to make customer-facing platforms more user friendly, but this often results in a complex infrastructure that supports a digital veneer, rather than an organization that is digital to the core.
+In many cases, banks have wrapped the core systems with a services layer to make customer-facing platforms more user friendly, but this often results in a complex infrastructure that supports a digital veneer, rather than an organisation that is digital to the core.

 As new technologies, such as the cloud and APIs, enable innovation and reduce the time it takes to launch new products and services, an increasing portion of the business case for core system replacement is being derived from growing revenue opportunities.
 The concept of open APIs that can be shared outside the enterprise with ecosystem partners is an emerging approach to assembling capabilities to provide new products and services.
 That could lead to entirely new business models and revenue sources that will be difficult to respond to with today’s legacy systems.
 BBVA Compass, for example, actively solicits collaboration with fintech startups, touting its open APIs and “sandbox” testing environment as fertile ground for new technologies, such as Dwolla’s transfer payment tool and FutureAdvisor, an automated portfolio analysis and investment advisory service.